 FACTS ABOUT THE STRIPED BARK SCORPION

 The sting of a Striped Bark Scorpion is not venomous.
-In fact, out of more than 1,000 species of scorpions, only a small percentage have venom that is toxic enough to kill a human.
+In fact, out of more than 1,000 species of scorpions, only a tiny percentage have venom that is toxic enough to kill a human.
 They only sting when frightened.
 People have been known to go into anaphylactic shock that resulted in death because they are allergic to their venom.
-For the rest of us, a sting will cause sharp pain for about 20 minutes followed by about 48 hours of discomfort that can be treated with ice packs.
+For the rest of us, a sting will cause sharp pain for about 20 minutes, followed by about 48 hours of discomfort that can be treated with ice packs.

 Call Zip Zap Termite & Pest Control today at 816-407-PEST (7378) for help with your scorpion problem.
-Zip Zap has many years of experience eliminating this problem along with other Missouri pests.
+Zip Zap has many years of experience eliminating this problem and other Missouri pests.
 Please visit our website at zipzappestcontrol.com to learn more about our services and the pest control products we use.